 Bed-side clinical trainings provide experiences of dermatological practice by participating in patients' care with senior physicians.
 In addition to basic skills in clinical medicine, such as medical interview and history taking, physical examination, visual inspection and palpation of the skin, diagnostic process unique to dermatology is learned.
 Complementary analysis and understanding of the gross presentations and the microscopic histological manifestations of skin lesions are particularly important for precise diagnosis and proper treatments of skin diseases.

 Graduate students are actively engaged in innovative medical research in the field mentioned below based on their interest.
 Graduates can take various careers, such as a dermatology specialist, a resident or fellow in domestic outside Hiroshima University, or a postdoctoral fellow in abroad.

-１．A study on epidemiology, pathophysiology, and therapeutics of urticarial and atopic dermatits
+１．A study on epidemiology and pathophysiology of urticaria

 Many patients with atopic dermatitis experience the exacerbation of skin symptoms by sweating.
 It may be accounted by the immediate-type hypersensitivity against an antigenic protein, MGL_1304, which is produced and released into the sweat by Malassezia globosa.
 In fact, IgE antibody against MGL_1304 can be detected in sera obtained from patients with atopic dermatitis.

 【Photo explanation】 Fig 1c,